by Mark Nobes, chief editor

 Modern cars are packed with luxurious electronics that we could only dream about in the 80s.
 Only the high-end cars had the luxury of electric windows, air conditioning and power steering, and some gadgets hadn't even been invented.
 Our computerised cars are very different from the models we were all driving back in the day.

-However, there are plenty of things you could do in an 80s car that would be near impossible today.
+However, there are plenty of things you could do in an 80s car that would be impossible or highly unlikely today.
 No, we're not talking about any rude stuff, either - you have a filthy mind!

 1. Manually Wind Down the Windows

 Only the upper classes could afford the luxury of electric windows in the 1980s, and I certainly was NOT one of them!
 Indeed, the majority of car buyers had to make do with a manual window winder and actually use the muscles in our arms.
 If you owned a British Leyland Princess, then the winder would sometimes come off in your hand.
 At least, it did in the model my Dad owned!

 2. Pull out the choke